yojoe/lightninghub-api/README.md

 work with RAML 1.0 files.
 For more tools have a look at https://raml.org/projects.

+Please have a look into the [raml10/api.raml](raml10/api.raml) file, which is the root document (starting point) of the LightningHub API specification.

 # Code generation
 Client and server code can be automatically generated for various programming languages and frameworks.
 Please see the `/docs` folder for details.